 This mistake happens because adjusting prepaid expenses isn’t always top of mind.
 It’s easy to focus on new transactions and forget about payments already made.
 Without a clear process or reminders, these adjustments can slip through the cracks, leading to overstated assets and inaccurate profits.

-How to avoid: Build a habit of reviewing and adjusting prepaid expenses regularly.
+How to avoid: Build a habit of reviewing and adjusting them regularly.
 Accounting and/or FP&A software can also help by automating the process.

 Recording Prepaid Expenses Incorrectly